Redesign

 1.

-Sections are not in a standard format
+Sections without standard format

 2.